Nastel/JESL/README.md

 	`jkool-simulator.bat run -A:<access_token> -f:<sim_def_file> -T:<jkool_host> -C:HTTP`

-If '-f' is omitted, the simulator will prompt for the simulation definition filename.
-One of -T (to send tracking data to JESL Cloud Event Sink) or -x (to send tracking data to file) must be specified.
+If `-f` is omitted, the simulator will prompt for the simulation definition filename.
+One of `-T` (to send tracking data to JESL Cloud Event Sink) or `-x` (to send tracking data to file) must be specified.

 The simulator also contains options for allowing the data values used for some of